MahletRiddick/mahlet-portfolio/README.md

 3. "Working with Mahlet Riddick was a game-changer for our online presence.
 Her attention to detail, creativity, and commitment to delivering beyond expectations made our website not just functional, but a true reflection of our brand." - Rahwa Yemane, Facebook

 ## Contact
 Interested in working together?
 Let's talk!
-[Contact me](https://formspree.io/f/xleyybao)

 ## Footer
 - **Website:** [Mahlet Riddick](#)